-Ooty the Hill Station of Tamil Nadu South India
+Ooty Hill Station of Tamil Nadu South India

 It was first discovered in 1819 by John Sullivan.
 He was the Collector of Coimbatore and it was later named as Ootacamund or Ooty derived from the word Ottakkalmandu, which means the ‘village of a single stone’.
 The Madras Gazette received the letter Wotokymund in the year of 1821 March.
 It was first reference got from name of Ooty.
 Udagamandalam is the Tamil name proposed by the government.
 The entire region was previously inhabited by the Toda tribal’s.

 Hoysala king Vishnuvardhana’s record has references of Toda of Nilgiris and king’s general Punisa dated 1117CE.
 Toda people are well known for farming activities and raising of water buffalo.

 Nilgiri Mountain Railway Or Ooty Mountain Train or Toy Train

-The Mountain Railway at Darjeeling and Shimla is not so older than Ooty, the 46km train journey is the steepest in Asia, with a maximum gradient of 1:12 (8.33 percent).
+The Mountain Railway at Darjeeling and Shimla is not so older than Udhagamandalam, the 46km train journey is the steepest in Asia, with a maximum gradient of 1:12 (8.33 percent).

 About Ooty City in Tamil Nadu India

 The large patch of green set up to grow 'English vegetables at reasonable cost' was converted into a Botanical Garden in 1848.
 The Stone House served as the Summer Secretariat of the Governor of Madras Presidency till 1937 and Udhagamandalam eventually became what Sullivan had envisioned it to be the Queen of Hill Stations, Scotland of the East.
 The 'sweet half-English air of Neilgherry' drew poet Lord Alfred Tennyson while Lord Lytoon, Viceroy of India, raved about Ootacamund's Hertfordshire lanes, Devonshire down, Westmoreland lakes, Scotch trout streams and Lusitanian views'.